Bliksempie/fractured-world/chronicles/015-game-endings.md

 # Echoes of Gravity

 <show-when-significantly-below-0>
-<blockquote>You saw the world's worst — and stopped pretending it could be redeemed.</blockquote>
+> "You saw the world's worst — and stopped pretending it could be redeemed."

 ## Ash Beneath the Bloom